unibo-dslab-projects/SVS24-GianmariaCasamenti-SVS-RCTA/docs/sections/3_Architecture.md

 ### Cameras view

 The combined output of the three cameras provides the system with a comprehensive view of the area behind the vehicle.
-The image below (generated during simulation using cv2.imshow) shows the three camera feeds as processed by the perception module.
+The image below shows the three camera feeds as processed by the perception module.
 These views are what the system uses to detect and track potential hazards.

 ![image](../img/view3.png)